PUBLIC PHOTOGRAPHY AND FILMING POLICY

 No commercial photography or filming may occur in the Library without the written approval of the Library Director, or her designee.
 Commercial photography requests and filming requests shall be submitted in writing for approval by the Library Director at least 5 business days prior to engaging in such commercial photography or filming at the Library.

 In furtherance of this policy, the Library Director is authorized to act accordingly, including limiting or prohibiting photography, filming, and audio recording by persons whose activities interfere with Library environment or operations, adversely affect public safety or cause public disturbances.

 For purposes of this policy, photography or filming refers to all current and future static, still or video imaging.

 PATRON PHOTOGRAPHY AND FILMING

 Under no circumstances may the public or members of the media take photographs, video recordings, or live stream without the express permission of any Library patrons or staff who would be prominently included within the composition.
-Capturing identifiable likeness of individuals or their computer screens, books, documents, or other materials and registration and circulation records, is not permitted without their consent.
-If any person to be photographed or filmed is under 18 years of age, permission must be obtained by the photographer or videographer from a parent or adult guardian on behalf of said minor child.
-Individuals who photograph or film inside the Library must honor requests from patrons and staff who do not want to be included in photos or recordings.
+Capturing identifiable likeness of individuals or their computer screens, books, documents, or other materials and registration and circulation records, is not permitted without their written consent.
+If any person to be photographed or filmed is under 18 years of age, written permission shall be obtained by the photographer or videographer from a parent or adult guardian on behalf of said minor child.
+Individuals who photograph or film inside the Library shall honor requests from patrons and staff who do not want to be included in photos or recordings.

 In all instances, the Library reserves the right to cease photography or filming if it results in disruption of the ordinary Library environment or operations.